Sanian-Creations/handy-stuff/README.md

 Stuff handy for setting up projects
 - `git-hooks` contains several scripts that are useful to set as git hooks, for instance to run before committing.
 [What are Git hooks?](https://git-scm.com/book/en/v2/Customizing-Git-Git-Hooks)

-  You may want to combine a few of these and set them in your [git-init template directory](https://git-scm.com/docs/git-init#_template_directory), so they are always present in new repos and you don't have to think about it. `git config --global init.templatedir "your/template/dir"`
+  You may want to combine a few of these and set them in your [git-init template directory](https://git-scm.com/docs/git-init#_template_directory), so they are always present in new repos and you don't have to think about it.

+  Do this by running `git config --global init.templatedir "your/template/dir"`, and also setting the `GIT_TEMPLATE_DIR` environment var (on one of my machines I only set the env var, which worked for `git init`, but did not seem to affect `git clone` - even though it should.
+Setting the global config did make it work, so setting both is just your safest bet).

   - `nocheckin` (for pre-commit) Searches files that you are about to commit for the string `nocheckin`, and will error if it finds a match.
 Handy for marking temporary code you do not want to accidentally include in commits.